tkuminecz/next-auth0/README.md

 # next-auth0
-Utilities for integration Auth0 into a Next.js app
+Utilities for integrating Auth0 into a Next.js app